-1) Enthusiasm for, and commitment to the performing arts.
-This can be shown by the level of the applicants involvement in either professional, amateur or voluntary performance enterprises and/or their current or previous choice of study.

-2) Technical and creative performance skills
+- 1) Enthusiasm for, and commitment to the performing arts.
+This can be shown by the level of the applicants involvement in either professional, amateur or voluntary performance enterprises and/or their current or previous choice of study. - 2) Technical and creative performance skills

-As this programme is highly intensive and specifically designed to lead to professional performance practice at the highest level, applicants should be able to demonstrate substantial prior performance achievements in acting.
+As this programme is highly intensive and specifically designed to lead to professional performance practice at the highest level, applicants should be able to demonstrate substantial prior performance achievements in dance and ideally gymnastics.
 It is expected that students joining the programme should be able to demonstrate basic professional level performance skills within one year of study.
 Students will be expected to have a comprehensive understanding and knowledge of English as the genre of musical theatre is delivered in English.

-These skills can also be evidenced by the demonstration of skills equivalent to those required for attainment at Distinction level in NQF level 3 qualifications from specialist awarding bodies such as (but not limited to) Trinity Guildhall, LAMDA, ISTD and the RAD).
+These skills can also be evidenced by the demonstration of skills equivalent to those required for attainment at Distinction level in NQF level 3 qualifications from specialist awarding bodies such as (but not limited to) Trinity Guildhall, LAMDA, ISTD and the RAD.

-3) Academic and intellectual capacity to successfully take advantage of the programme.
-This will normally be demonstrated through academic achievement in formal qualification (See below).

-4) Prior academic attainment
+- 3) Academic and intellectual capacity to successfully take advantage of the programme.
+This will normally be demonstrated through academic achievement in formal qualification (See below). - 4) Prior academic attainment requirement.

-The programme does not specify specific academic qualification (see point 1 above) as part of its entry requirement.
 However the threshold level of prior academic achievement is detailed below.

+The programme does not specify specific academic qualification (see point 1 above) as part of its entry